 Who was God?
 Where was Heaven?
 Could you get there by bus?
-How do people get to Heaven?
-What is a soul?
 I guess my questions were getting to be more than my mom could answer because I remember by fifth grade she sent me to Sunday School for the first time – Anaheim Japanese Free Methodist Church.
 It was there I first heard about the life of Jesus.
 It was a typical Sunday School.
 Every week we had a memory verse and if you memorized your verse you got a stamp on the wall and once you got 50 stamps you got to go to Disneyland.
 Even then I was a Disney fanatic so you bet that was great incentive for me.
 My mom was a little worried I was spending so much time on my Bible and was afraid it would affect my schoolwork.
 In my defense it didn’t, but she suggested we stop going for a while which I was just fine with.

-But in the meantime, God kept putting people in my life that encouraged me to come to church.
+In the meantime, God kept putting people in my life who kept nudging me in my faith.
 I remember the first time I went to a Christian funeral.
 It was for my mom’s uncle.
-His family were the only ones in our extended family I knew who were not Buddhist and when he passed his funeral was so different.
-Instead of rituals where I didn’t understand the language or the meaning behind them, it was a celebration of his life and the ways in which he touched those around him.
-I remember someone high up in California government came to speak at his funeral and talked about what an honorable man he was.
+His wife and kids were the only ones I knew in our extended family who were not Buddhist and when he passed his funeral was so different.
+Up to that point, funerals were very sad, somber moments where afterward everyone felt better because they ate Chinese food.
+But here it was a celebration of his life and the ways in which he touched those around him.
+I remember the Lt.
+Governor came to speak at his funeral and talked about what an honorable man he was.
 Someone from the national Boys and Girls Club of America came to pay respects and to say a few words about his work with those kids.
 And of course his family shared about how much he meant to them.
 And all of that testimony really made a difference to me.
-Later on when I was in college, I invited my friend Lisa to come to my house for our family’s Easter get-together and she said sure, but would I like to go to church with her?
+Later on when I was in college, I invited my friend Lisa to come to my parents’ house for our Easter get-together and she said sure, but would I like to go to church with her?
 It was the first time I attended an Easter worship service (and again it was in a Methodist church coincidentally).
 We sat up in the balcony and something about that service stuck with me.
-I ended up wanting to find out more about God and joined my first youth group while at UCLA.
-The people there were the most caring group I’d ever encountered at school and their love was amazing.
-But one member of the group kept crying every week about how her parents were never going to Heaven and for someone new to faith, it was really hard to understand.
-I ended up quitting the group, but God wasn’t done with me.
+That same desire to want to know more that I had in fifth grade started coming back.

-Over and over again there were people who kept bringing me back to God.
+Over and over again God kept putting people in my life who would invite me to learn more.